 Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC5.2.2 A risk assessment is performed on an annual basis that considers the identification and assessment of risks relating to objectives.
 Mitigation strategies including the selection and development of general control activities over technology by assigned risk owners are documented for management review.
-Inspected the most recent threat and risk assessments for a sample of data center facilities to determine that a risk assessment was performed during the period for each data center facility, that considered the identification and assessment of risks relating to objectives and that mitigation strategies included the selection and development of general control activities by assigned risk owners were documented for management review.
+Inspected the most recent annual threat and risk assessments, mitigation tracking documentation, and evidence of management review for a sample of IBX data centers to determine that a risk assessment was performed during the period for each IBX data center sampled that considered the identification and assessment of risks relating to objectives and that mitigation strategies included the selection and development of general control activities by assigned risk owners were documented for management review.
 No exceptions noted.
 CC5.2.3 A key controls matrix is documented and maintained identifies the technology control activities to support the achievement of objectives along with control justifications and a description of how the control activities are implemented.
-Inspected the controls matrix to determine that a key controls matrix was in place that identified the entity's control activities supporting the achievement of objectives including control justifications and a description of how the control activities were implemented.
+Inspected the statement of applicability controls matrix to determine that a key controls matrix was in place that identified the entity's control activities supporting the achievement of objectives including control justifications and a description of how the control activities were implemented.
 No exceptions noted.
-Principle 12: The entity deploys cont nat put policies into action. rol activities through policies that esta iblish what is expected and in CC5.3.1 Documented policies and procedures are in place to guide personnel with regard to the design, development, implementation, operation, maintenance, and monitoring of the in-scope systems.
-These policies and procedures are communicated to internal personnel via the intranet.
-Inspected the security policy documentation maintained on the intranet to determine that documented policies were in place to guide personnel with regard to the design, development, implementation, operation, maintenance, and monitoring of the in-scope systems, and that the policies were communicated to internal personnel via the company intranet.
+O Principle 12: The entity deploys cont nat put policies into action. rol activities through policies that esta ıblish what is expected and in CC5.3.1 Security policies and procedures are documented that identify the information required to support the functioning of internal control and the achievement of objectives.
+Inspected the security policies and procedures to determine that documented policies and procedures were in place that identified information required to support the functioning of internal control and the achievement of objectives.
 No exceptions noted.
 CC5.3.2 Employee sanction policies are documented to communicate consequences for disciplinary actions, up to and including termination, for violations to company policies and the code of conduct.
 Inspected the employee sanction policies to determine that documented employee sanction policies were in place to communicate consequences for disciplinary action, up to and including termination, for violation to company policies and the code of conduct.
 No exceptions noted.
 CC5.3.3 Employees are required to complete new hire security awareness training and annual security awareness training thereafter, to understand their obligations and responsibilities to comply with the corporate and business unit security policies.
 Inspected the security awareness training materials and completion records for a sample of employees hired during the period to determine that security awareness training was completed for each employee sampled to understand their obligations and responsibilities to comply with company security policies.
 No exceptions noted.